Uncovering a need for training

 Our trainer Claire delivered an exceptional training session for myself and four colleagues.
 We needed training that started at the beginning and took us through every aspect of Direct Debit.
 She took the time to understand how we were processing Direct Debit collections, and this meant that the course was tailored to our current processes and led to some very interesting discussions.

-By delving more into SELECT’s processes, the team realised that they were using some very outdated processes as they were using a paper-based, or non-AUDDIS, system.
-Using the non-AUDDIS system meant that they had much higher error rates and longer lead times than the paperless AUDDIS system which most Direct Debit service users now use.
+Analysis of work practices at SELECT enabled them to establish that they were using some very outdated processes as they were using a paper-based, or non-AUDDIS, system.
+This meant that they had much higher error rates and longer lead times than the paperless AUDDIS system which most Direct Debit service users now use.
 In addition, the training course helped SELECT to gain a greater understanding of the current indemnity claim process to help them to challenge or counterclaim in the future if necessary.

 The training was a revelation and it became apparent that our bureau had not supported us sufficiently or kept us informed of changes to the Direct Debit scheme.
 At the end of our training session, we knew we had to make the move to an AUDDIS service as it would evidently improve and automate our collection process, but we also knew that we needed to review our bureau.